BW LPG Guidelines on Executive Remuneration

 Remuneration policy at BW LPG is driven by the Company’s strategic mission, values, and in particular by the Company’s objective to attract, retain and develop market-leading talent.

-Remuneration in broad terms – considering not only salary, benefits and performance incentives, but also working environment, recognition of achievements, and learning and development – is designed to attract and retain the people best suited to support achievement of the organization’s goals in the long run.
+Remuneration in broad terms – considering not only salary, benefits and performance incentives, but also working environment, recognition of achievements, and learning and

 As such, executive remuneration is structured to: